cpancake/oc/README.md

 I made a program that can find the dependencies of an Obsidian Conflict map.
 I'll see if I can package that up next so people can use that.

 Remember to copy the proper files from scripts/merchants and maps/cfg.
 If you don't, strange things might happen.

+There's a tools folder here that you probably don't need to worry about.
+It's almost entirely obsolete at this point.